 - 1. During November, Town management submits to the Town Board a proposed operating budget for the calendar year commencing the following January 1.
 The operating budget includes proposed expenditures and the means of financing them.
 After submission to the governing body, public hearings are held to obtain taxpayer comments.
 Following the public hearings, the proposed budget, including authorized additions and deletions, is legally enacted by Town Board action. - 2.
 Budgets are adopted on a basis consistent with accounting principles generally accepted in the United States of America for the general fund.
 Budget is defined as the originally approved budget plus or minus approved amendments.
 The budget was amended to acquire infrastructure assets during the year.
-Budget appropriations not expended during the year are closed to fund balance unless authorized by the governing body to be forwarded into the succeeding year's budget.
-The Town did not adopt a budget for the ARPA Special Revenue Fund. - 3.
-During the year, formal budgetary integration is employed as a management control device for the general fund. - 4.
+Budget appropriations not expended during the year are closed to fund balance unless authorized by the governing body to be forwarded into the succeeding year's budget. - During the year, formal budgetary integration is employed as a management control device for the general fund. - 4.
 Expenditures may not exceed appropriations provided in detailed budget accounts maintained for each function.
 Amendments to the budget during the year require initial approval by management and are subsequently authorized by the Town Board. - 5.
 Encumbrance accounting is not used by the Town to record commitments related to unperformed contracts for goods or services.